PabloRod7/Grand-Central-Dispatch-HWS/README.md

-# Grand Central Dispatch HWS
+# Grand Central Dispatch Haking with Swift
 Learn how to run complex tasks in the background with GCD. thats a better version of Project 7